fastai/course-v3/docs/deployment_seeme_ai.md

 There you can invite people by entering their email address.

-Once invited, they will receive an email to either register (if that email is not yet associated to an account) or to notify of your model being shared with them.
+Once invited, they will receive an email to either register (if that email is not yet associated to an account) or to notify them of your model being shared with them.

 # Support / Feedback

 We would be happy to hear from you or help if something goes wrong or is unclear.

+If there is a particular platform you would love to use to make predictions and the above options do not work for you, we would be happy to hear from you.
+We offer API and local Docker support as well.

 Just send a mail to [jan.vandepoel@seeme.ai](mailto:jan.vandepoel@seeme.ai).